bseverns/drone-chorus/obs/telemetry/README.md

   - **Demonstrate** the project to folks without making them stare at a spinning death frisbee.

+### Record your own captures

+- Connect Betaflight Configurator or `betaflight-configurator --cli` and run `set msp_displayport = ON` if you need richer HUD data.
+- Use `scripts/capture_msp.sh` (coming soon) or `python -m serial.tools.miniterm --raw` to dump the serial stream to a file.
+- Name files with the format `YYYY-MM-DD_context.mspbin` and add a short README snippet noting flight mode, pack voltage range, and any anomalies.
+- Drop the file here and document it in the table above so collaborators know what sonic personality it carries.

+Keep props off for bench captures.
+If you must record in the field, secure the quad, remove props, and observe the same safety perimeter you would during live flights.

 ## Replaying the capture

 The short version: stream the file into a pseudo-serial port, point